-- We will consider how the Council reports its funding arrangements, responsibilities and performance through the audit of its management commentary and financial statements. - We will remain alert to the impact of the EU withdrawal on the Council's operations and the environment within which it operates as part of our risk assessment procedures and wider scope responsibilities. - We will consider the appropriateness of management's risk assessment and planning for both matters with reference to guidance provided by Audit Scotland. - We will consider how the Council works with other bodies and local communities to effectively manage its finances.
+- We will consider how the Council reports its funding arrangements, responsibilities and performance through the audit of its management commentary and financial statements. - We will remain alert to the impact of the EU withdrawal on the Council's operations and the environment within which it operates as part of our risk assessment procedures and wider scope responsibilities. - We will consider the appropriateness of management's risk assessment and planning for EU Withdrawal with reference to guidance provided by Audit Scotland.